 Studies funded by the National Institute of Mental Health and by the American Foundation of Suicide Prevention

 Project ADAPT includes a group of longitudinal investigations of preadolescent children as they transition into adolescence.
 These projects focus on normative changes and interactions among peer functioning, family functioning, and physical/pubertal development during this time period as possible predictors of internalizing symptoms and health-risk behaviors over time.
 National data has noted sharp increases in serious destructive behaviors during this specific age period (e.g., substance use, aggressive/delinquent behavior, suicidality).
 Thus, these large-scale investigations are designed to prospectively examine psychosocial predictors and social-cognitive mechanisms that may be responsible for the onset of these behaviors in both normative and psychiatrically-referred populations.
+Project ADAPT was completed many years ago, although some students continue to use these data to answer research questions of interest.

 Funded by the National Institute of Child & Human Development